MakerBogans/bazbot/README.md

 `src/brain` will house the large language model.
 We will probably just use OpenAI because:

-* It's very capable in indeed
+* It's very capable indeed
 * gpt3.5-turbo doesn't cost much, has a 16k context option, and it's fast.
 * This is just going to run on a CPU-only server.
 Self-run models are _chonky_.
+But maybe soon they'll be a good alternative

 `src/attitude` will house the class that is responsible for creating the prompts for a large language model.
 It's where we inject our bot's personality, and there we model emotional state based on response.
 Baz doesn't much like humans, but how much it doesn't like them depends on what you ask it to do.